Roibeard-Ruadhan/Meditative-Photography/README.md

 ![GTMetrix Performance Report 4](assets/readme-files/gtmetrix-grade.png) Constantly using dev tools on google & various other browsers to test new code.
 I also sent the deployed webpage to various people who did user testing for me & I made sure to let them know that critical responses were very welcome & appreciated.
 I made many changes after receiving excellent & often critical feedback, in the knowledge that I can not see it from the users' viewpoint through the process of building it.
 I also received some complimentory feedback which really helped with the process of key area's I can improve further.

+### Functions
+-On entering the website via the Introduction page, I used the CSS animation with keyframes to create a vibrant transition between several images.
+Although I was advised by a user that this does not function as well on Firefox, not recognising the transition, it does create a nice slideshow.

 ## Checking Responsiveness
 I used google inspect primaraly to inspect how each the device responded on every page.